 Next Monday, 7 June, marks the fiftieth anniversary of one of Sydney media’s most notorious and celebrated brawls.
 On this night in 1960, thugs bankrolled by Rupert Murdoch violently evicted Clyde and Kerry Packer and some of their lieutenants from a printing press both companies coveted, after the Packers had forcibly and illegally taken possession of it.

-The spectacular and bloody fight had seemingly innocuous beginnings.
+The fight had seemingly innocuous beginnings.
 The “boy publisher” Rupert Murdoch had bought Cumberland Press, publishers of suburban newspapers, as his first move into the Sydney market.
 The dominant Fairfax and Packer companies were so alarmed that these traditional enemies joined forces to repel the outsider, forming a company – to be headed by Sir Frank Packer’s son, Clyde – to publish a new chain of suburban papers.
 The new titles were to be printed in downtime at the printer of the afternoon tabloid paper, the Daily Mirror.
 But while they were planning these moves, Murdoch had bought the Mirror too, so now they desperately needed another printing press.

 Having heard that the Anglican Press was in receivership, Clyde Packer decided to buy the printery and solve his problem.
 The press was associated with, but a separate company from, the left-leaning Anglican newspaper, edited by the remarkable Francis James.

 James was the son of an Anglican clergyman, had flown in the RAF and had been shot down over Germany, where, on his third attempt, he escaped from a prisoner-of-war camp.
 After failing at Oxford, he made a small fortune fishing off north-western Australia, which helped to finance his subsequent journalistic adventures.
 Well known as a great Sydney character, he dressed in a black cloak and broad-rimmed hat and ran his office from the back of his 1928 Rolls Royce.
 In 1969 he was imprisoned for three years in China by the Communist government on charges of espionage.